-Projects are created in the Editor and operated and monitored in Runtime.
+Projects are created in the Editor, operation and monitoring is done in the Runtime.

-Runtime / runtime environment allows projects to run regardless of platforms, i.e. regardless of the hardware and operating system used.
-A Runtime environment is the 'platform' in which the projects run.
+Runtime allows projects to run regardless of platforms, i.e. regardless of the hardware and operating system used.
+This Runtime environment is the 'platform' in which the projects run.
 Runtime does not need a development environment in order to run.